Free Kick in Soccer Explained: Laws of the game

 What is the best goal scored directly from a free kick?

-There have been a lot of amazing direct kick goals.
+There have been many amazing direct-kick goals.
 Here is a video of the top 20 free kicks in soccer history.

 How can I learn more about the game?